Drowning and Pool Accident Attorneys in Colorado

 - funeral costs, where applicable

-Top-rated Denver personal injury lawyer, Jeremy Rosenthal, has dedicated his legal practice to championing the cause of injury victims across Colorado.
+Attorney Jeremy Rosenthal has dedicated his legal practice to championing the cause of injury victims across Colorado.
 With a strong belief that financial resources should never be a barrier to justice, he is proud to accept cases on a contingency fee basis, including those stemming from swimming pool accidents.
 This means that clients owe no fees unless and until they receive a monetary settlement or an award at trial.

 If you or a loved one have experienced a serious injury or worse, and you suspect that another party’s negligence was to blame, now is the time to begin your quest for justice.
-To explore your legal options and learn more about how the Denver pool accident attorneys at the Law Firm of Jeremy Rosenthal can help, we invite you to contact us at 303.825.2223.
+To explore your legal options and learn more about how the Law Firm of Jeremy Rosenthal can help, we invite you to contact us at 303.825.2223.